 - Whether one parent must pay necessary work expenses

 Generally, child support is set at a minimum of $80 per month.
-However, this amount could be increased considerably or decreased to nothing based on the specific details of the divorce and what is in the children’s best interests.
+However, this amount could be increased or decreased considerably, or even reduced to nothing, depending on the specific details of the divorce and what is in the children’s best interests.

 Does It Matter Who Files For Divorce First In Ohio?